 If you think of the dog as depression (no, it was not black but a rather pleasant yellow-brown), I had succeeded in controlling it completely.
 But you could also say that the dog was controlling me.
 I couldn’t move from that position without releasing him and setting the danger free.
 My life at that moment was dominated by the struggle to control and suppress.

 In ACT you try to change your life not by controlling symptoms but by increasing psychological well-being and flexibility.
 And what does that mean?
 This is the tricky part.
-The more you ask about definitions and explanations, the more firmly your depressive mind has you.
+You focus on what’s most important in your life, what you value most, and take steps to live those values.
+Do things.
+The more you dwell on definitions and explanations, the more firmly your depressive mind has you.

 So it’s better to go to analogies and metaphors instead of labels and explanations.
 The point is that I don’t want to spend my life sitting on the dog.
 I want to have the freedom to lead the sort of life I want.